nayan32biswas/mongodb-odm/docs/advanced-tutorial/multiple-database.md

 ```
 </details>

-## Mode Definition
+## Model Definition

-The no need for any modification of your model which will use the default database.
+There is no need for any modification of your model if it will use the default database.

 We will use a **logging** database to store all documents for `Log`.
-For the `Log` model, we always will use the **logging** database.
-Modification or document retrieval should have happened in the **logging** database.
+For the `Log` model, we will always use the **logging** database.
+Modification or document retrieval should happen in the **logging** database.

 Here we define the `Log` model that has a field `database = "logging"` inside the `ODMConfig` of the model.